SpencerMichaels/btrroll/README.md

 handy rescue console, for those times when you want to drop to a shell right in your `initrd`.

+**NOTE:** `btrroll` is still in active development.
+While it is currently a functional minimum viable product, I don't recommend you use it for anything uptime-sensitive; it's likely to have edge cases that I haven't worked out yet.

 ## Requirements & Recommendations

 `btrroll` requires that your root partition be located on a BTRFS subvolume